Tweety-FER/in2ngPlayground/tutorial/angular/filters.md

 };
 ```

-Custom filter is defined by using `filter()` method on a module on which it will be created on.
+A custom filter is defined by using the `filter()` method.
-This method takes two arguments, the first one `tutorialFilter` is filter's name, while the second one `TutorialFilter` is a filter factory function which must be defined in every filter.
+This method takes two arguments, the first one, `tutorialFilter`, is the filter's name, while the second one, `TutorialFilter`, is a filter factory function.
-Filter factory function must return a function with at least one argument.
+The filter factory function must return a function that takes at least one argument.
-The first argument is always a variable on which the filter will do custom formatting.
+The first argument is always a variable on which the filter will do custom formatting; the filter's input value.

 Other arguments, if they exist, can be used to give filter more options for performing the desired formatting.
 Keep in mind that second argument, if it exists, will be written as first argument after colon `:` when used in expressions.
 This is because the first one it the variable the filter is applied to.